The number of fiberings of a surface bundle over a surface

 [2]{\text{\parbox{#1}{ #2}}}

-where two such bundles are equivalent if and only if there is fiber-bundle isomorphism between them.
+where two fiberings of $M$ are equivalent if and only if they are \emph{$\pi_1$-fiberwise diffeomorphic}; i.e. if the fundamental groups of their fibers are the same subgroups of $\pi_1(M)$.
+See Section 2 below for more details.
+The equivalence relation of $\pi_1$-fiberwise diffeomorphism is more natural than fiberwise diffeomorphism algebraically because it classifies fiberings based on how $\pi_1(M)$ can be represented as an extension by $\pi_1(S_g)$ for some $g>1$.
+Also $\pi_1$-fiberwise diffeomorphism is finer than fiberwise diffeomorphism; so SFib$(M)$ is an upper bound for the number of fiberings up to fiberwise diffeomorphism.

-In the case dim$(M)=3$, Thurston \cite{Thurnorm} classified all possible bundle structures of the same total space using the Thurston norm.
-The result states that Fib$(M)=\infty$ if and only if dim$H^1(M;\mathbb{Q})>1$.
-The $\mathbb{Q}$-points in the `fibered cone' of $H^1(M;\mathbb{R})$ are in one-to-one correspondence with distinct fiberings.
+In the case dim$(M)=3$, Thurston \cite{Thurnorm} classified all possible surface bundle structures on a fixed $M$ using the Thurston norm.
+His theory implies that if $M$ is a surface bundle over $S^1$, then SFib$(M)=\infty$ if and only if dim$\left( H^1(M;\mathbb{Q})\right)>1$.
+Further, the nonzero $\mathbb{Z}$-points in the so-called `fibered cone' of $H^1(M;\mathbb{R})$ up to scalar multiplication are in one-to-one correspondence with distinct fiberings.

-In the case dim$(M)=4$ and $\chi(M)>0$, Johnson \cite{FEAJohnson} proved that Fib$(M)<\infty$.
-We can also deduce an upper bound for this number depending only on $\chi(M)$.
-For any $N>1$, Salter \cite{NickFibering} constructed an example with Fib$(M)>N$.
-He \cite{salter2015} also gave some conditions on the monodromy of a given fibering of $M$ so that Fib$(M)=1$.
-For example, in the case of a nontrivial bundle where the monodromy is in the Johnson kernel, he proved that Fib$(M)=1$.
+In this paper we study the case where dim$(M)=4$; in other words, the case where $M$ is a surface bundle over a surface.
+When the Euler characteristic $\chi(M)>0$, F.E.A.
+Johnson \cite{FEAJohnson} proved that SFib$(M)<\infty$.
+He also obtained an upper bound for SFib$(M)$ depending only on $\chi(M)$.
+For any $N>1$, Salter \cite{NickFibering} constructed an example $M_N$ such that SFib$(M_N)>N$.
+His work does not give the exact value of SFib$(M_N)$ for any $N$.
+Salter \cite{salter2015,NickFibering} proved that if the monodromy of a nontrivial bundle $S_g\to M\to B$ is in the Johnson kernel, then SFib$(M)=1$.
+He also proved that if $H^1(M;\mathbb{Q})\cong H^1(B;\mathbb{Q})$ then SFib$(M)=1$.

-One beautiful example of a multi-fibered 4-manifold is the {\emph Atiyah-Kodaira manifold} $M_{AK}$, see \cite{atiyah2015signature} and \cite{hirzebruch2015signature}.
-Atiyah's construction of $M_{AK}$ (see Section 3 below for details) has at least two different fiberings.
+One beautiful example of a multi-fibered 4-manifold is the \emph{Atiyah--Kodaira manifold} $M_{AK}$; see Atiyah's paper \cite{atiyah2015signature}, Kodaira's paper \cite{MR0216521} or Section 3 below for the construction.
+It follows from the construction that $M_{AK}$ has at least two different fiberings: